NKjoep/MooContentAssist/demo/README.md

 This directory contains examples and demos.

-Please have a look at the index.html in the root of this project.
+Please have a look also at the index.html in the root of this project for a fullworking demo.